scala-tessella/ring-seq/src/main/paradox/categories/iterators.md

 @@@ note

-Starting from itself and moving one rotation step to the right.
+Starting from itself and moving one rotation step to the left.

 @@@